 In many of the utility services territories where we conduct business, Purchase of Receivables ("POR") programs have been established, whereby the local regulated utility purchases our receivables, and becomes responsible for billing the customer and collecting payment from the customer.
 This service results in substantially all of our credit risk being with the utility and not to our end-use customer in these territories.
-Approximately 60% and 55% of our retail revenues were derived from territories in which substantially all of our credit risk was with local regulated utility companies for the three months ended March 31, 2024 and 2023, respectively, all of which had investment grade ratings as of such date.
-We paid these local regulated utilities a weighted average discount of 1.2% and 1.0%, for the three months ended March 31, 2024 and 2023, respectively, of total revenues for customer credit risk protection.
+Approximately 59% and 60% of our retail revenues were derived from territories in which substantially all of our credit risk was with local regulated utility companies for the three months ended March 31, 2025 and 2024, respectively.
+We paid these local regulated utilities a weighted average discount of 1.3% and 1.2%, for the three months ended March 31, 2025 and 2024, respectively of total revenues for customer credit risk protection.

 In certain of the POR markets in which we operate, the utilities limit their collections exposure by retaining the ability to transfer a delinquent account back to us for collection when collections are past due for a specified period.